RRZ tools

 can be called for completed as well

-as running batch jobs.
-At the end of every batch a job-report is written
+as for running batch jobs.
+At the end of every batch a job-report is

 Users should check at least job report summaries regularly.